k-box/k-search-client-php/readme.md

 ## Deprecated

-- The class `KlinkHttp` has been deprecated and will be removed in a future version.
+- The class `KlinkHttp` has been deprecated and will be removed in a version 3.0.0.
 - The class `KlinkSearchType` and its constants are deprecated.
 Use the `KlinkVisibilityType` class instead.
+- The class `KlinkDocumentAuthor` has been deprecated.
+No one was using it and the code was a ghost.

 ## Feature offered